 Only two species are recognised in the genus Retithrips, the second being known only from Indonesia and northern Australia.
 The fore wings of these two species are highly distinctive, bearing two or more curious blister-like swellings.
-The antennal segments are foreshortened, but the sensoria on segments III & IV are forked at the base.
+The antennal segments are foreshortened, but the sense cones on segments III & IV are forked at the base.
 Despite these differences, the most closely related genus is probably Heliothrips.

 Retithrips syriacus (Mayet)